dudko-dev/protoobject/examples/browser/README.md

 ## How to Run

-1. Open `browser-demo.html` in any modern browser for basic features
+1. Open `browser-demo.html` in any modern browser for all features
-2. Open `localStorage-demo.html` for advanced localStorage functionality
-3. Use the interactive buttons to test different features
+2. Use the interactive buttons to test different features
-4. Check browser console for detailed logs
+3. Check browser console for detailed logs

 ## Browser Requirements